arcus-azure/arcus.webapi/docs/features/shared-access-key.md

 }
 ```

-After that, you can freely use the attribute on the route (single method) or routes (multiple methods or `Controller` level) that requires authentication:
+After that, the `SharedAccessKeyAuthenticationFilter` attribute can be applied on the controllers, or if more fine-grained control is needed, on the operations that requires authentication:

 ```csharp
 [ApiController]